 Location: LSC Room 225, (970) 491-5722

-Gay Lesbian Bisexual Transgender Queer Questioning and Ally Resource Center (GLBTQ2RC) The GLBT Resource Center seeks to foster a campus free of prejudice, bigotry, harassment, and violence by providing a space for all members of CSU communities to explore and increase their understanding of aspects related to sexual orientation, gender identity and expression in an open and nonjudgmental environment.
+Pride Resource Center The Pride Resource Center seeks to foster a campus free of prejudice, bigotry, harassment, and violence by providing a space for all members of CSU communities to explore and increase their understanding of aspects related to sexual orientation, gender identity and expression in an open and nonjudgmental environment.

 Location: LSC Room 232, (970) 491-4342

-Native American Cultural Center (NACC) The Native American Cultural Center aims to ensure a successful educational experience for students by providing support and services related to recruitment, retention, graduation, and community outreach.
+Native American Cultural Center The Native American Cultural Center (NACC) aims to ensure a successful educational experience for students by providing support and services related to recruitment, retention, graduation, and community outreach.
 The office embraces and encourages a supportive environment based on the traditions and cultures of Native American peoples.

 Location: LSC Room 327, (970) 491-1332

-Women's Gender & Advocacy Center (WGAC) Women and Gender Advocacy Center provides programs and resources focusing on all genders, social justice, and interpersonal violence prevention.
+Women and Gender Advocacy Center The Women and Gender Advocacy Center (WGAC) provides programs and resources focusing on all genders, social justice, and interpersonal violence prevention.
 Additionally, WGAC provides advocacy and support for victims of sexual violence, stalking, sexual harassment and relationship violence.
 Our purpose is to provide a safe and affirming space for the students we serve at Colorado State University, while supporting systemic change to end all forms of oppression within our community.

 Location: 112 Student Services and satellite office at LSC 234, (970) 491-6384

-Resources for Disabled Students (RDS) Resources for Disabled Students (RDS) recognizes that disability reflects diverse characteristics and experiences, and is an aspect of diversity integral to society.
+Student Disability Center The Student Disability Center (formerly Resources for Disabled Students) recognizes that disability reflects diverse characteristics and experiences, and is an aspect of diversity integral to society.
 To that end, we collaborate with students, instructors, staff, and community members to create useable, equitable, inclusive and sustainable learning environments.
-RDS is also committed to supporting Colorado State University as a non-discriminating environment for qualified students with disabilities as mandated by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its amendments.
+SDC is also committed to supporting Colorado State University as a non-discriminating environment for qualified students with disabilities as mandated by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its amendments.

 Location: 100 General Services and satellite office at LSC 223, (970) 491-6385